 As the Chairman is not independent, Independent Directors make up a majority of the Board.
 The Board is made up of 9 Directors comprising 1 Executive Director, 3 Non-Executive and Non-Independent Directors, and 5 Independent Directors.
-The NC has reviewed the independence of the Independent Directors of the Board and has assessed that the Independent Directors of the Board are independent within the meaning of the Code and in accordance with Rule 406(3) (d) of the Catalist Rules.
+The NC has reviewed the independence of the Independent Directors of the Board and has assessed that the Independent Directors of the Board are independent within the meaning of the Code and in accordance with Rule 406(3)(d) of the Catalist Rules.
 The Board has an appropriate level of independence and diversity of thought and background in its composition to exercise independent judgment in the best interests of the Company.
 This is in light of the Non-Executive and Independent Directors forming a majority of the Board.
 No individual or small group of individuals dominate the Board's decision making.
-The Directors as a group provide a diversity of skills, knowledge, as well as extensive experience in business management, strategic planning, and knowledge in accounting and finance, all of which are crucial in steering the Group towards the direction of growth and avoiding group think and fostering constructive debate.
+The Directors as a group provide an appropriate balance and diversity of skills, knowledge, as well as extensive experience in business management, strategic planning, and knowledge in accounting and finance, all of which are crucial in steering the Group towards the direction of growth and avoiding group think and fostering constructive debate.
 (Provisions 2.2 and 2.3 of the Code)

-The NC reviews and assesses the independence of each Director, in accordance with the Code's criteria of independence and Rule 406(3)(d) of the Catalist Rules, taking into account, inter alia, the Director's ability to act with independent business judgement in the best interest of the Company and to discharge his duties objectively, and the Director's conduct, character and judgment.
+The NC reviews and assesses the independence of each Director, in accordance with the Code's criteria of independence and Rule 406(3)(d) of the Catalist Rules, taking into account, inter alia, the Director's ability to act with independent business judgement in the best interest of the Company and to discharge his duties objectively, his relationship with the Company, its related corporations, substantial shareholders or officers (if any) and the Director's conduct, character and judgment.
 Each Independent Director is required to complete a Director's independence checklist which is drawn up based on the guidelines provided in the Code and Rule 406(3)(d) of the Catalist Rules.
 The NC reviews and assesses the Director's independence before presenting its recommendations to the Board for consideration and endorsement.
 (Provision 2.1 of the Code)